aws/aws-toolkit-azure-devops/Docs/elastic-beanstalk-createversion.rst

 Published Application Path
 --------------------------

     Required if :code:`Deployment Bundle Type` is set to :guilabel:`ASP.NET Core`.
+The output location where the _dotnet publish_ command in your previous build steps placed the deployment artifact(s) to be published.
+Configure using either:

-The path to the directory where the command :code:`dotnet publish` outputs the published application.
+    * The path to the output folder containing the artifacts.
+Use this if the _dotnet publish_ command in your build was configured to not create a zip file of the published application.
+    * The path and filename of the zip file containing the artifacts.
+Use this if the _dotnet publish_ command in your build was configured to create a zip file of the application artifacts.

 Deployment Bundle Bucket
 ------------------------